Understanding Protein Adaptation to Temperature

 Using prokaryotes for this type of research question also requires that we know the optimal growth temperature (OGT) of many prokaryote species.
 Working with another member of the Buckler lab, I developed a convolutional neural network (CNN) that uses tRNA sequences from the genome to predict OGT, with 87.5% accuracy across both Archaea and Bacteria.
-The paper discussing this work is in preparation and you can read more about that project here.
+The paper discussing this work was published in Nucleic Acids Research in 2020, and you can read more about that project here.
 This model is useful for the current investigation of protein adaptation because it gives us the ability to predict OGT for any new prokaryote species that has a genome assembly.
 Equally important is the fact that these new OGT predictions are independent of protein composition and other protein features.

 In the current project, I’m working from three main hypotheses using a set of 4,800 prokaryote genomes and proteomes, and over 9,000 protein domains.

 Hypothesis 1: Protein composition is affected by temperature

 This is a fairly straightforward hypothesis, and is already well-documented in the literature1, 2, 3, 4, 5.
 In the dataset I’m working with here, I see general trends that agree with the literature; some amino acids tend to be more prevalent at high temperatures, including glutamic acid, valine, and isoleucine.

 Hypothesis 2: Thermal adaptation is highly polygenic